mikejpoole/nd0067-c2-storefront-backend/README.md

 The API can be tested using Postman although if you use VS Code my recommendation is [humao.rest-client extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
 Rest files (e.g. `src\model\product.rest`) are included to test the endpoints using this extension.

-# INSTRUCTIONS FROM UDACITY
+# TODO:

-## Steps to Completion

-### 3. Models

-Create the models for each database table.
-The methods in each model should map to the endpoints in `REQUIREMENTS.md`.
-Remember that these models should all have test suites and mocks.

-### 4. Express Handlers
+- Add tests and mocks for all models.

-Set up the Express handlers to route incoming requests to the correct model method.
-Make sure that the endpoints you create match up with the enpoints listed in `REQUIREMENTS.md`.
-Endpoints must have tests and be CORS enabled.
+- Endpoints must have tests and be CORS enabled.

-### 5. JWTs

-Add JWT functionality as shown in the course.
-Make sure that JWTs are required for the routes listed in `REQUIUREMENTS.md`.
+- Make sure that JWTs are required for the routes listed in `REQUIUREMENTS.md`.

-### 6. QA and `README.md`

-Your `README.md` must include instructions for setting up and running your project including how you setup, run, and connect to your database.
+- `README.md` must include instructions for how you setup, run, and connect to your database.

-Before submitting your project, spin it up and test each endpoint.
-If each one responds with data that matches the data shapes from the `REQUIREMENTS.md`, it is ready for submission!
+- Before submitting your project, spin it up and test each endpoint to make sure they match requirements.